Skip to content

 Short answers, pulled from the story.

-What is the definition of a tool according to Benjamin Beck?
+What is the definition of a tool?

-Benjamin Beck published a widely used definition in 1981 stating that a tool is an object that extends an individual's ability to modify features of the surrounding environment or help them accomplish a particular task.
-Proto-typically, these objects are solid hand-operated non-biological items with a single broad purpose.
+A tool is an object that can extend an individual's ability to modify features of the surrounding environment or help accomplish a particular task.
+In its proto-typical sense it refers to a solid hand-operated non-biological object with a single broad purpose, unlike machines or computers.